Aditya9517/mindex-coding-challenge/README.md

 ## Delivery
 Please upload your results to a publicly accessible Git repo.
 Free ones are provided by Github and Bitbucket.

+## Output
+An example output of request/response for Task 1 and Task2 has been described in `output.txt`